yashArrived/devHub-UI/README.md

 - Create new usable component showing connection cards

 - Added in Feed page :  Send interested connection req , or ignore the user.
+- SignUp implemented
+- Litle change in backend api - on signup , we get the token and log in the user
+- E2E testing